-Most men embark on the quest to buy an engagement ring like knights preparing to joust the jeweler.
+Most men embark on the quest to buy a diamond engagement ring like knights preparing to joust the jeweler.
 As if slaying that high-priced dragon will entice their beloved into loving them more.

 In contrast, most women see their engagement ring as a symbol of undying love and devotion.
 In other words, they don't see their engagement ring as a conquest.

 Simultaneously, the presence of an engagement ring serves as a reminder of the commitment you share.
-Plus, it's an indication of relationship status that may ward off other suitors.
+Plus, it indicates a relationship status that may ward off other suitors.

-Arguably, that puppy should be substantial enough to be seen from a distance.
-And it should send a clear message that indicates that your fiancé is in a committed relationship.
+Arguably, your engagement ring from Blue Nile should be substantial enough to be seen from a distance.
+In that case, it sends a clear message that says your fiancé is off the market.

-For that reason, the diamond should sparkle so brightly that it blinds ogres from afar!
+The diamond should also sparkle so brightly that it blinds ogres from afar!
 In other words, it should clearly state: "She's out of your league, buddy.
 Back off."

 Relationship Advice from a Diamond Broker?

 If you're a regular reader of my blog, you'll notice that this article is different.
-After all, I don't usually offer relationship advice to my readers.
+After all, I usually provide diamond buying advice rather than relationship tips.

 Be that as it may, I am uniquely qualified to help you with your diamond quest and improve your relationship.
-Besides having 35+ years' experience as a diamond buyer, I'm also a certified Hypnotherapist and specialize in Strategic Intervention.
+Besides having 35+ years of experience as a diamond buyer, I'm also a certified hypnotherapist specializing in Strategic Intervention.

 Under those circumstances, I've helped many people create better relationships and improve their lives in many other ways.
-Consequently, it makes sense to discuss these topics because an engagement ring is a symbol of your relationship.
+Consequently, it makes sense to discuss these topics because an engagement ring symbolizes your relationship.

 In that case, this is the beginning of a series of articles on the nature of relationships.
-Of course, we're going to start with the diamond engagement ring's symbolism since that's why people come to Nice Ice Diamonds.
+Of course, we will start with the diamond engagement ring's symbolism since that's why people come to Nice Ice Diamonds.

 "A Diamond Is Forever" ~ De Beers.